AspirinCode/QEPPI-community/README.md

 ```

 ### Test
 Test it after git clone the QEPPI-community repository.
 If the test passes, the QEPPI calculation has been successfully performed.
-(We used pytest version is 6.2.2)

 ```bash
 cd QEPPI-community
 pytest -v